wedmonster/myconf/README.md

 - [ ] to write smyck.json for tmux, vim, shell
 - [x] to check the symbol of the time in status-line of tmux's powerline, https://kr.piliapp.com/symbol/
 - [ ] to add weather feature in tmux
-- [x] to modify powerline in vim related to line percentage when NOMRAL mode
+- [x] to modify powerline in vim related to line percentage, line number when NOMRAL mode